The Authority Marketing Playbook

 We recommend ranking the options based on a combination of your expertise and enjoyment of the work, but you should never exclude an option simply because you don’t like it.
 Once you have your top five options, note any that may overlap.

-A. If you haven’t written anything down yet, now you’ll want pen and paper for this last step.
+If you haven’t actually written anything down yet, you’ll want pen and paper for this last step.

-B. For any niches with overlapping topics, subtract one point from their rank since you can probably speak to both.
+A. For any niches with overlapping topics, subtract one point from their numerical rank since you can probably speak to both.

-D. If you personally know 4 or people in a given niche, add one to its rank since you’ll have more competition in your network.
+C. If you personally know 4 or more people in a given niche, add one to its rank since you’ll have more competition in your network.

 The exception that makes the rule – Go with your gut